Estimated median graduate earnings based on publicly available data.

-Chicago State University is a public located in Chicago, Illinois.
+Chicago State University is a Public University located in Chicago, Illinois.
 The university enrolls approximately 1,384 students.
 It has a graduation rate of 15.5%, reflecting its student outcomes.

-Graduates of Chicago State University earn a median salary of $42,778 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts Chicago State University graduates -5% below the national median.
+Graduates of Chicago State University earn a median salary of $42,778 per year 10 years after starting college.
+This puts Chicago State University graduates -5% below the US national average of $45,000.

 Tuition at Chicago State University is $12,754 for in-state students and $12,754 for out-of-state students.
 The average net price after financial aid is $12,335 per year.